GreenSaladLeaf/Bike-Share/README.md

 - **Michigan Ave & Oak St (59.3% casual riders)**
 - **Dusable Lake Shore Dr & North Blvd (57.6% casual riders)**

-Given these trends, **targeted membership promotions** at these stations could be effective in converting casual riders.
+Given these trends, targeted membership promotions at these stations could be effective in converting casual riders.
 Potential strategies Cyclistic could explore include:
 - **In-app membership promotions** triggered when riders start trips at these locations.
 - **Partnership discounts with nearby hotels or attractions** to encourage tourists to sign up for memberships.
-- **On-site signage and QR codes** at high-casual-traffic stations to promote the benefits of membership.
+- **On site signage and QR codes** at high casual traffic stations to promote the benefits of membership.